 The Commonwealth Practicum Payment (CPP) provides a cost-of-living payment to ease financial pressure during placements.

-From 1 July 2025, the Government payment will be available to eligible domestic students undertaking mandatory placements for nursing, midwifery, education and social work programs.
+Since 1 July 2025, the Government payment has been available to eligible domestic students undertaking mandatory placements for nursing, midwifery, education and social work programs.

 Payment for mandatory placements